 "I didn't even realize just how much tension I had in my neck and shoulders because I was so used to it always being there.
 It's something I have to keep working on but I feel unbelievably better."

-Wendy Williams has been practicing Tài jí for over 20 years and is the founder, president and creative heart of Tài jí Life.
-She has a bachelor degree in Education and has taught hundreds of students.
+Wendy Williams has guided hundreds of students through her programs and is known for her patience, sincerity and gentle sense of humour.
+Wendy has been practicing tài jí for over 20 years and is the founder, president and creative heart of Tài jí Life.

 The goal is to improve your natural, easy-paced, everyday walk.
 You will learn through a combination of live online sessions, video lessons and supplementary materials.
 Learn online then get out there and start walking!